Anne Kantor Fellows

 Prachi Arya (2022) | Prachi Arya was an Anne Kantor Fellow who worked in the economics program.

-During her time at the Australia Institute, Prachi analysed large datasets including tax data, the HILDA survey, Facebook advertising data, and the census.
+While at the Australia Institute, Prachi analysed large datasets, including tax data, the HILDA survey, Facebook advertising data, and the census.
 She authored a report studying paid political advertising during the election campaign in 2022 and a report looking at the distribution of Stage 3 income tax cuts by electorate.

 Daniel Bleakley (2022) | Daniel Bleakley is a climate action and electric vehicle advocate and was an Anne Kantor Fellow under the Australia Institute's Climate & Energy Program.